For listeners: Listen on Anchor FM.

 They never ask me for my logline.

 A semester passes, wherein the student director gathers a cast and crew and makes my screenplay into a living, breathing short film.
 He executes it in a way that I know I never could, not being the diplomatic or rallying type.
 Of course, I have critiques on some of the performances, but that’s because I’m a snob.
-He sends me a copy, and I laugh out loud, with genuine joy, as I watch the credits roll.
+He sends me a copy, and I laugh with genuine joy as I watch the credits roll.
 A hundred names float up the screen right after mine.
 A hundred names.
 Maybe more.
 All of them real people who worked on a movie that I wrote.

 Six months later, the director, Nathanael, emails me the week of my thirtieth birthday to let me know that our movie won Best Screenplay at the Poe Film Festival in Richmond, VA, a city I’ve never visited.
 About three months later, I receive the commemorative glass award in the mail.
 I keep it on my bookcase and hope to God I never drop it during a move.
 A Raven is inscribed on the glass, an obvious homage to Poe (which is funny given that the film is a light-hearted rom-com), and below that, another inscription reads, “Best Screenplay.”